cozy/cozy-docs/src/documents/en/hack/getting-started/learn-single-page-app-way.html.md

     bookmark.setBookmark(bookItem);
     // will send the data to the factory to make a call to the server bookmark.addBookmark().then(function() {
-        // vm.bookmarks will be binded to home.html with ng-repeat.
+        // vm.bookmarks will be bound to home.html with ng-repeat.
         vm.bookmarks.push(bookmark._bookmark);

         // useful to reset the form in the view